saturn72/AnyService/README.md

 `AnyService` main goal is to provide extremely easy and fast way to create CRUD based microservice using asp.net core technology.

+## Features

+* Audity management - auto manage for creation, update and deletion of an entity
+* Permission management - entity can be restricted as private or public over simple configuration
+* Event sourcing - Main `CRUD` events over an entity are publish
+* Modularity - build in modules system
+* Full test coverage - code is fully tested so you can rely infrastructure was tested and verified!
+* Caching - to minimize database calls and increase performance*

 ## Getting Started

 \*Note: fully configured example may be found in `AnyService.SampleApp` project.